-Even at the end of the Gregorian calendar, as the last dark days of the year pass by, this interminable heat is still as unrelenting as it is during the height of summer.
-What’s even more strange is this unseasonable humidity, given that this city is literally situated on a beach; the ocean breeze is always there to temper whatever heat waves or cold breaks we’d get, at least from what I remember growing up here.
+Even at the end of the Gregorian calendar, as the last dark days of the year pass by, this heat is still as unrelenting as it is during the height of summer.
+What’s even more strange is this unseasonable humidity, given that this city is literally situated on a beach; the ocean breeze is always there to temper whatever heat waves or cold breaks we’d get.
+At least that’s what I remember from growing up here.
 Cool but not chilly summers, mild but not hot winters.
 Rarely a change of season, rarely a change in the winds.

-Spending the holidays on the beach weren’t unheard of, though nobody ever got into the water for two reasons: A) the brake water will deter anyone sane from entering, unless you’re drunk and don’t mind being dared to take a dip, growing an extra limb and getting some kind of cancer in the process (Playa de Oro is practically known for its un-swimmability, if that’s even a word), and B) the water is usually too cold anyway, unless you surf (in which case you’d have revisit point A and seriously rethink your life choices before entering that water).
+Spending the holidays on the beach weren’t unheard of, though nobody ever got in because the breakwater will deter anyone sane from entering, and if you’re drunk and don’t mind being dared to take a dip, you’ll end up growing an extra limb and getting some kind of cancer in the process.
+Playa de Oro is practically known for its un-swimmability, if that’s even a word.
+The water is also very cold, strangely cold for Southern California.

-But this heat is nearly unbearable.
+But this heat right now is nearly unbearable.
 It reminds me of the summers in New York, the heat and the humidity trapped within the confines of the concrete jungle, magnified by the buildings and millions of people and narrow streets, with the heat hanging thick and low like a swarm of bees without a queen to follow.
-I sigh, wiping my face and using my hand to shield my eyes from the bright rays of the sun.
+I sigh as I wipe my face, shielding my eyes from the sun.

 ‘This weather is great, isn’t it?’
-My new coworker, a short, raven-haired guy named Jared, smiles, taking a step forward to bathe in the sunlight as we wait on the sidewalk for a few more minutes before we are forced to get to work. ’91 in December,’ he drawls, in a distinctly southern accent.
+My new coworker, a short, raven-haired guy named Jared, smiles, taking a step forward from the shadow of the restaurant we stand in front of to bathe in the sunlight.
+‘Ninety-one in December,’ he drawls, in a distinctly Louisiana accent.
 ‘That’s why I moved here.
-I’m spending New Years on the beach if it keeps up like this.’
+I’m spending New Years on the beach if it keeps up.’

-The heat feels as though I’m being smothered, like I’m inhaling a lake, and the wind is dead.
+In this heat, I feel as though I’m being smothered, like I’m inhaling a lake, and the wind is dead and I still can’t remember that lullaby to change it.
 I have no idea what he is talking about.
 Still, this is my first day.
-I have to be careful not to rock the boat too much.
+I have to be careful of what I say; the people of this town aren’t used to being so honest.
 Instead of responding, I glance down the street we’re on, taking in the neighborhood.

 Belmont Heights, it’s called.
 With little antique nick-knack stores, book shops, hair salons, cafes, restaurants, bars dotting the street.
+People are walking their dogs, waving to each other, carrying shopping bags to their parked cars.
 It’s obviously a main thoroughfare from the looks of it, though I remember very few details of this street from when I was younger.
-It’s practically unrecognizable.
-Or maybe it was just un-memorable before.
-After all, I have been gone for six years and this is the first time I’ve been here since I moved back.
+Which makes sense.
+After all, I have been gone for six years; this is the first time I’ve been here since I moved back.
 Give it time, common sense and reason tell me.
 It’ll become familiar one day.
 Sometime soon.

 We open the restaurant at ten in the morning, serving brunch until 3pm.
 The tiny restaurant has brick walls and a concrete floor, certainly out of place for a small city, from my first opinion.
 Especially with the decor: an empty barrel stands outside the door to add a rustic sense to the place, along with a red neon-lit sign with the word ‘wine’ scrawled in cursive hanging on a wall, and light bulbs strung on thick wire hanging from planks suspended from the ceiling…this place is more fitting for a metropolitan location, definitely.
 New York, LA, maybe even Boston or Dallas.